The wonderful thing about food is that you get three votes a day. Every one of them has the potential to change the world.

 Nature Friendly Food Network

-The Urban Agriculture Consortium (UAC) supports people, communities and places to upscale regenerative urban and peri-urban farming and food growing as part of an integrated, resilient, & just food system.
+The Urban Agriculture Consortium (UAC) builds collaborations to co-create the conditions for regenerative urban and peri-urban farming and food growing to thrive in the UK, as part of an integrated, resilient, & just food system.

-So when we reimagine urban centres and their peri-urban hinterlands as landscapes interwoven with small scale, regenerative and diverse food growing everywhere, as generators of innovation, abundance, food equality and beauty we can start to see that it is possible to heal this dislocation and its effects; healing our own bodies, our communities, the habitats of our companion species’, and the planet.
+So when we reimagine urban centres and their peri-urban hinterlands as landscapes interwoven with small scale, regenerative and diverse food growing everywhere, as generators of abundance, food equality, innovation, livelihoods, local economic resilience and beauty we can start to see that it is possible to heal this dislocation and its effects; healing our own bodies, our communities, the habitats of our companion species’, and the planet.

 This decade is widely considered to be our last window of opportunity to slow the collapse of the ecosystem integrity on which all life depends through a global movement for ecosystem restoration.
 Mainstreaming agroecology – an agriculture based on healing and optimising natural systems, provides perhaps our biggest hope for success.
 This transition will be driven by demand for good food in urban settlements, and enabled by supportive policy and financial commitments at a local, regional and national level.
 This is why UAC is focussing its efforts on urban and not rural zones

 This is a 3 year project (2020 – 2023) generously funded by the Esmée Fairbairn Foundation with a £199,000 grant.